GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Results

-There are only four spaxels for which both $H\beta/H\gamma$ and $H\gamma/H\delta$ are more than 1$\sigma$ below their expected case-B values and all are located westwards of the south-east clump, in the region for which we expect some non-negligible contribution from AGN (as discussed in Section \ref{sec:agn_identification}).
-Indeed, below case-B Balmer ratios $H\beta/H\gamma$ (and $H\alpha/H\beta$) have been reported for stacked Type-2 AGN \citep{jan_t2}.
-Case-B assumptions may not be fulfilled in cases of optically thin or non-equilibrium conditions \citep{scarlata+24}.
+There are only four spaxels for which both $H\beta/H\gamma$ and $H\gamma/H\delta$ are more than 1$\sigma$ below their expected case-B values and all are located west of the south-east clump, in the region where we expect a non-negligible contribution from AGN (as discussed in Section \ref{sec:agn_identification}).
+Indeed, below case-B Balmer ratios, including $H\beta/H\gamma$ and $H\alpha/H\beta$, have been reported for stacked Type-2 AGN \citep{jan_t2}.
+Case-B assumptions may not be fulfilled under optically thin or non-equilibrium conditions \citep{scarlata+24}.
 While such conditions typically require high electron temperatures and/or low electron densities, which are not indicated by our measurements, we cannot exclude localised departures from Case-B assumptions in these regions.
 We adopt a similar approach of assuming $A_{\rm V,cont}=0 \ \rm mag$ for these spaxels.
-We expect that this assumption has a negligible impact on the derived gas-phase metallicities, given the findings of \citet{hsiao_nirspec}, claiming $A_{\rm V,cont} \lesssim 0.3 \ \rm mag$ for the integrated aperture spectrum (covering the south-east clump within the slit).
+We expect this assumption to have a negligible impact on the derived gas-phase metallicities, given the findings of \citet{hsiao_nirspec}, who report $A_{\rm V,cont} \lesssim 0.3 \ \rm mag$ for the integrated aperture spectrum (covering the south-east clump within the slit).